neophob/PixelController/README.md

     screen.capture.window.size.x=500
     screen.capture.window.size.y=300

-This enables the Screen Caputure Generator which captures a region of 500 x 300 pixels.
+This enables the Screen Capture Generator which captures a region of 500 x 300 pixels.
 Potential use cases for this Generator are: YouTube videos, other movie players...

 Or you can start PixelController in the **random mode** where PixelController changes the Visuals randomly: